 - Aristotelian experience and how it travels in and beyond Europe (1150–1550)

 - Aristotelian experience and how it discovers the world (1520–1650)

 Under a Foundational Themes Module (FTM) we also raise overarching methodological questions of interdisciplinary relevance.
 Three working groups, each with 12–15 researchers, will meet repeatedly over the course of five years.
-Together with the postdoctoral researchers, the Working Groups will create state-of-the-art collected volumes and a textbook with primary sources on the global history of premodern experience in the sciences of soul and body.
+Together with the postdoctoral researchers, the Working Groups will create state-of-the-art collected volumes on key themes such as Translation, Theory and Practice, and Materialities and Institutions, as well as a textbook with primary sources on the global history of premodern experience in the sciences of soul and body.